jundalisay/sp/content/en/research/sarkar/sutram/chapter-04.md

 ### 5. In the vibrational world there is a sequence of similarity of curvatures (homogenesis).

+Here:
-Here Prakrti is called Bhavánii and the witnessing Puruśa is called Bhava
+- Prakrti is called Bhavánii
+- the witnessing Puruśa is called Bhava

 <!-- Sadrshaparińámena Bhavánii Sá Bhavadárá. -->